-There are several reasons why pro-life organizations should avoid such claims:
+There are several reasons why pro-life organizations should avoid such false claims:

 Failure to clarify that ARPA is not paying for abortions was a political blunder rather than an assault on the unborn.
 Democratic policymakers could have saved themselves from a lot of bad press by adding a simple sentence to clarify what was already true: ‘This legislation does not include funding for abortions and it shall not be interpreted as providing funding for abortions.’

-Watch for a future posting with a detailed explanation of why the 17 items in question do not actually involve funding for abortions.
+Watch for a future posting with a detailed explanation of why the eighteen items in question do not actually involve funding for abortions.
 [UPDATE: The analysis is now available by clicking here. ]

 You are invited to add your comments below.